Pulitzer Prize-winning author of Empire Falls

 Richard Russo knows small-town America.
 This masterful novelist has an uncanny sense of the way life works in the gritty industrial towns of the American Northeast.
 From the gossip and the resentments to the people and the cafes, Pulitzer Prize–winning writer Richard Russo chronicles blue-collar America in ways constantly surprising and utterly revealing.

-Russo’s previous works include seven novels and one collection of short stories.
+Russo is the author of eight novels, including Everybody’s Fool and That Old Cape Magic; two collections of short stories; and a memoir, Elsewhere.
 His 2001 novel, Empire Falls, won the 2002 Pulitzer Prize for Fiction.
 It was also adapted into an HBO miniseries, starring Paul Newman, Ed Harris, Phillip Seymour Hoffman, and Helen Hunt.
-His latest book, Elsewhere, came out in 2012.
+Russo’s latest work is Chances Are…, a humorous and riveting story about the complex power of friendship.

 Russo earned a bachelor’s degree, a master’s in fine arts, and a Ph.D. from the University of Arizona.
-He has two daughters and lives with his wife in Camden, Maine.
+In 2016 he was given the Indie Champion Award by the American Booksellers Association and in 2017 he received France’s Grand Prix de Littérature Américaine.
+He has two daughters and lives with his wife in Portland, Maine.

 An Evening with Richard Russo